delmic/odemis/doc/develop/backend-api.rst

     ..
 Rationale: we could have done slightly differently by using a general .transformation (VA, array of float, shape of (3,3) for a 2D resolution).
 It would have been a transformation matrix from the scanning area to the actual value.
 Very generic, but more complex to use and read and the advanced transformations possible don't seem to be useful.

+    .. py:attribute:: shift

+        *(VA, tuple of floats, unit=m, optional)* How much shift (X, Y) is applied to the center of the area acquired.
+        It is expressed in meters.
+It actually affects the beam column parameters to obtain that shift.
+        A bigger value in X means a shift towards the left (ie, the center of the new image corresponds to a position at the left of the center of the previous image).
+        A bigger value in Y means a shift towards the bottom (ie, the center of the new image corresponds to a position below the center of the previous image).
+        (0, 0) means that it's at the center of the scan area.
+        MD_POS is never updated.

+    ..
+Rationale: the reason for this odd choice of referential (ie, opposite to the standard referential of the stage) is only historical.
+We used the beam shift from the TFS API, and didn't questioned whether this was fitting the Odemis API.

     .. py:attribute:: accelVoltage